JetBrains/kotlin-web-site/docs/topics/exceptions.md

 In Kotlin, you have the flexibility to use only a `catch` block, only a `finally` block, or both, depending on your specific needs, but a `try` block must always be accompanied by at least one `catch` block or a `finally` block.

-## Creating custom exceptions
+## Create custom exceptions

-In Kotlin, you can define custom exceptions by creating classes that extend the built-in `Exception` class, allowing you to create more specific error types tailored to the unique needs of your application.
+In Kotlin, you can define custom exceptions by creating classes that extend the built-in `Exception` class.
+This allows you to create more specific error types tailored to your application's needs.

 To create one, you can define a class that extends `Exception`: